Coming in October: The Secret War of Julia Child

 The Star of India by Diana R. Chambers

-The Star of India is available from Penguin Random House India
+The Star of India, Penguin Random House India

 The Star of India is based on the true-life romance of rising young actress Nancy Valentine (“the next Lana Turner”) and Cambridge-educated WW2 hero, the Maharaja of Cooch Behar.